Jtune89/JT_MS5_ADFE/README.md

 ### Deployment:

 Deployment was completed using:
-- The DRF-API Django backend that I had created to handle the backend functionality - deployed to Heroku
+- The DRF-API Django backend that I had created to handle the backend functionality - deployed to Heroku.
 - React Front End - deployed to heroku

--
+In order to complete the deployment, I navigated to Heroko.com and I logged in using my username and password.
+I have previously had to sign up to Heroku credits and pay £10 per month as a result of Code Institute's requirement to host projects on Heroku so I have an account set up ready to host this project.
+I selected NEW to create a new app and followed the steps on the Heroku site in order to link Heroku to Github so that the project could be deployed.
+I had to ensure that the client_origin config vars has been set up otherwise the project wouldn't work.
+I clicked the Deploy tab in order to deploy my project, ensuring that it was deployed, meeting Code Institute's requirements of deploying projects on Heroku.
+I clicked on Deploy Branch in order to deploy the project on to Heroku.
+I think copied the link of the open browser from Heroku and pasted that link into the submission site provided by Code Institute so I could submit it for assessment.

+I followed the same steps for both the DRF_API Heroku Deployment & the React Front End Heroku Deployment.

 #### Deployment Issues: